ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 condition that need to be met when exporting data from IDS and many other secure environments such as SRS.

-The perturbation code will treat categories for missing data in the same way it treats other categories.
-If you would like to exclude missing data from your outputs, you will need to remove the missing categories either before or after applying the perturbation.
+The perturbation code will treat categories for missing data in the same way as it treats other categories.
+If you would like to exclude missing data from your outputs, you will need to remove the missing data categories either before or after applying the perturbation.

 The table will be in the following format: